-One the best parts of G.U.S.S.O.M.O. (and perhaps the key factor with regards to the longevity of our league) is the camaraderie and the friendships that have been formed over the years.
+One the best parts of G.U.S.S.O.M.O. (and perhaps the key factor with regards to the longevity of our League) is the camaraderie and the friendships that have been formed over the years.
 It is truly amazing to look back on the beginning of G.U.S.S.O.M.O. and realize that most of the managers were in High School or Junior High School.
 An even scarier fact is that some of the current managers in G.U.S.S.O.M.O.weren't even born when the League started... back in 1971.
 The Commissioner remembers very clearly the first time he met one of the current league members (Ralph Polumbo) in 1981.
 "While taking vacation on the East Coast, I had the opportunity to meet Ralph at his home when he lived in Connecticut.
 Ralph and his wife Alice were very friendly and hospitable.
 We did some site-seeing, went out to dinner with another manager (Earl Brock) and his wife.
 Ralph and Alice were also the parents of two very small boys.
 I remember that one of their sons was sitting in a baby seat/highchair in the kitchen.
 I can't remember if it was John or Will, but in any event... both of Ralph's son's are now in the league, married and have kids of their own (John 3 and Will 2).
 And by the way... both John and Will are very good managers!
 (O.K., it was probably Will in the car seat... he's younger... and now that I think about it... he just might be a better manager than his brother John, who graduated from Syracuse University and is employed as a television news/broadcast producer and now General Managaer near Jackson, Mississippi).
 Will has finished up his studies at the University of Michigan and is working is sales/product management for an industrial equipment company.
 Will has managed winning teams with us for 25 years and John for 26 years.
 "Captain Morgan" Don Sprague has managed the Wrigley Raiders for 20 years and Jeff Wadkowski, one of the backbones of the League, is nearing 20 years.